usnistgov/OSCAL/docs/content/learn/tutorials/control/basic-profile.md

 This concludes the tutorial.
 At this point you should be familiar with:

 - The basic structure of a control baseline expressed in OSCAL.
-- The use of the Import Section to select controls from a Source Catalog
+- The use of the "Import" section to select controls from a source catalog.
-- Using the Merge Section to structure the output Baseline
+- Using the "Merge" section to structure the output baseline.
-- The use of the Modify Section to set the values of parameters
+- The use of the "Modify" section to set the values of parameters.

 For more information you can review the [OSCAL profile model documentation][profile-docs].